 Your consultation will be checked by one of our doctors, who will assess your suitability.
 If your consultation is approved, you will be able to purchase this treatment, safely and securely, along with other treatments that are suitable for your particular condition.

 Please note that the manufacturer of Doxycycline may differ from that shown in the image above, but the ingredients, benefits and possible side effects of the medication will be the same.
 The tablets may be dispensed in plain white packaging with the dosage information included.

 Due to the ingredients in Doxycycline, it is a prescription-only medication across the world, including the UK.
 This means that must be approved for you to use to ensure your health isn't at risk and you won't experience any serious side effects.
 The same will apply whether you decide to buy online or in person.

 Buying prescription medicines online is becoming an increasingly popular method, especially when obtaining medication efficiently without taking time out of your busy schedule.

 Delivery of Doxycycline at HealthExpress is via Royal Mail or private courier.
-Our next-day delivery is free of charge and will arrive at your chosen address the next day including Saturdays.
+Our next-day delivery is free of charge and will arrive at your chosen address the next-day including Saturdays.
 This is eligible across the UK.
-This is on all orders completed and approved by our doctor by 4.30pm Monday through to Friday.
+This is on all orders completed and approved by our doctor by 4.30pm Monday through Friday.

-We have UPS Pick-up Points if you'd prefer collecting from a local shop in-person.
+We have UPS Pick-up Points if you'd prefer to collect from a local shop in person.